legion-platform/legion/docs/source/dev_hints.md

 ## Make changes in API entities

 All API entities are located in `legion/operator/pkg/api` directory.

 To generate swagger documentation execute `make generate-all` in `legion/operator` directory.
+Important for Mac users: Makefile uses GNU `sed` tool, but MacOS uses BSD `sed` by default.
+They are not fully compatible.
+So you need install and use GNU `sed` on your Mac for using Makefile.

 After previous action you can update python and typescript clients using the following command: `make generate-clients`.

 ## Actions before a pull request